A series of practical solutions and simple interventions to help you de-stress and re-set your life.

 Make mini dates – Schedule regular time to connect and converse, without the distraction of technology.
 Date nights may be a bit of a cliché but they’re a fantastic way to prioritise intimacy.
 It could be a commitment to spending 30 minutes with each other every evening without your smartphones in sight, or simply a daily walk, holding hands.
 Always look for opportunities in your daily life to be present with each other.
-Jobs like wrapping presents or decorating the tree don’t have to be chores – put on some festive music, light some candles and enjoy doing them together.

 Share a massage – Human touch can slow down our heart rate, lower blood pressure, reduce levels of cortisol (the stress hormone) and boost immunity.
 It triggers the release of serotonin, commonly known as the ‘feel-good chemical’ and feeds emotional connections.